 Each baseband is sampled by the correlator according to a given correlator mode, defining the total bandwidth, number of channels, and spectral resolution.
 Currently a subset of the correlator modes is available for use.
-See Table 2 (previous page) for the modes available in Cycle 7.
+See Table 2 (previous page) for the modes available this cycle.